 Another factor that has a huge impact on translation costs is project volumes.
 Like many other industries where companies tend to offer discounts for those who order a large number of products to encourage them to buy more, translation and localization agencies use the same principle.
 The higher your volume is, the less money you pay for a translated word.
 In the end, the overall price for your high-volume project is lessened.

 In contrast, when the volume is too small, say, 40-50 words, to guarantee the profit and compensate for the translating time of linguists, translation, and localization agencies are likely to charge a high minimum fee.

 For urgent translation projects, translators must work extra time on evenings or weekends to meet the deadlines.
 They usually charge higher for out-of-business-hour projects.
-Another option is, the projects are assigned for two or three translators to reduce the turn-around time.
+Another option is that the projects are assigned to two or three translators to reduce the turn-around time.
 In these cases, costs for staff working overtime to coordinate the projects increase, thus the overall price is not so cheap.